 Non-emergency stretcher, wheelchair and ambulatory patient transfer service, fee-for-service.
 Door to door transportation services to or from hospital for patients who require safe, accessible, reliable transport but who do not need medical monitoring.
 The driver will come to your home, help you into the vehicle will bring you directly to your appointment.

 Discounted fares are available for residents of British Columbia who have a permanent disability.
 To receive the discounted fare you must apply for a BC Ferries’ Disabled Status Identification Card and present your card to the Ticket Agent when you arrive at the terminal.

 This Disability Travel Card is intended for people with disabilities who require the assistance of a support person when traveling.
-The Card offers its holder discounts to the support person in attendance with them when traveling with participating partners Via Rail, Greyhound bus lines and Coach Canada.
+The Card offers its holder discounts to the support person in attendance with them when traveling with participating partners Via Rail and Coach Canada.